projecttacoma/fqm-execution/README.md

 Options:
   -d, --debug                                 enable debug output (default: false) -o, --output-type <type>                    type of output, "raw", "detailed", "reports", "gaps", "dataRequirements", "queryInfo" (default: "detailed")
-  -r, --report-type <type>                    type of MeasureReport (only for output type "reports"): "summary" or "individual" (default: "individual")
+  -r, --report-type <report-type>             type of report, "individual", "summary", "subject-list" -m, --measure-bundle <measure-bundle>       path to measure bundle -p, --patient-bundles <patient-bundles...>  paths to patient bundles.
+Required unless output type is dataRequirements -f, --as-patient-source                     Load bundles by creating cql-exec-fhir PatientSource to pass into library calls -s, --measurement-period-start <date>       start date for the measurement period, in YYYY-MM-DD format (defaults to the start date defined in the Measure, or 2019-01-01 if not set
-  -m, --measure-bundle <measure-bundle>       path to measure bundle -p, --patient-bundles <patient-bundles...>  paths to patient bundle -s, --measurement-period-start <date>       start date for the measurement period, in YYYY-MM-DD format (defaults to the start date defined in the Measure, or 2019-01-01 if not set there)
+                                              there)
   -e, --measurement-period-end <date>         end date for the measurement period, in YYYY-MM-DD format (defaults to the end date defined in the Measure, or 2019-12-31 if not set there)
   -a, --vs-api-key <key>                      API key, to authenticate against the valueset service to be used for resolving missing valuesets
   -c, --cache-valuesets                       Whether or not to cache ValueSets retrieved from the ValueSet service (default: false)